itstylerrr/Valiant/README.md

 ```
 Now, go into the Configs folder and rename `EXAMPLEmain.json` to `main.json`

 Once you have filled out all of the information, you should be able to start the bot.
-If you get errors you can join the [support server](https://discord.com/invite/a7V6C4dAQj).
+If you get errors you can join the: [support server](https://discord.com/invite/a7V6C4dAQj).
 If there are any errors you should be able to solve them with basic JS and Discord.JS knowledge.
 I will not be helping out with any of that basic stuff unless I have time or get enough people to ask me about it.

 Last thing you should do is check all the files and rename every `Valiant` to whatever you want it to be.